 I'm an anthropologist currently editing Academography and working on a book, Disappointed Utopia: Radical Philosophy in Postcolonial France.
 Last year I taught at Stellenbosch University.
-I also edit Academography, a web project about critical ethnography of higher education.
 Before I started teaching I used to work as a web applications programmer for the Humanities Division at the University of Chicago, where I also got my PhD.

 This site got its name because I often think about anthropology of decay and disorder in academic culture.
 The word decasia was coined by Bill Morrison, who used it for the name of his eerie movie made from decaying film footage.
 (But this site has nothing to do with Bill, his film Decasia, his website formerly at decasia.com, the symphony by Michael Gordon, or anything else like that.)

 When I think about websites, I like to think back to when the web was a fairly new medium.
 When people more often had websites that were zany and a little bit personal.
 Like in 1997.